 Is accounts payable a debit or credit?

 Your company’s accounts payable ledger keeps track of your credit purchases.
-That makes sense.
-But why do you also have to track debits?
+But what are credits and debits in business accounting and why is it important for you to understand this?
 Let’s break down how these concepts fit together.

 Here’s what we cover: